SmartFi (SMTF) Achieves Self Reported Market Capitalization of $1.02 Billion

 Buying and Selling SmartFi

-It is usually not presently possible to buy alternative cryptocurrencies such as SmartFi directly using U.S. dollars.
-Investors seeking to trade SmartFi should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SmartFi using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as SmartFi directly using US dollars.
+Investors seeking to acquire SmartFi should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SmartFi using one of the exchanges listed above.

 new TradingView.widget( { “autosize”: true, “symbol”: “SMTFUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );